By Teena Myers

 His last appointment of the day departed, and I took her place at the table.
 I started our conversation with another erroneous assumption.
 “No doubt you were raised in a Christian home,” I said.

 Push eyes back into sockets pick chin up off floor.
 That thought would have never entered my mind considering I was speaking to a nephew of D L Moody, and Fleming Revell.

 Fleming Revell had started a publishing company after Moody convinced him to take over the publication of Everybody’s Paper used in Moody’s Sunday schools.
-Revell’s offices were destroyed in the 1871 Chicago Fire.
+The 1871 Chicago Fire destroyed Revell’s offices.
 He married Josephine Barbour the following year.
 They remained in Chicago to rebuild his publishing house and expand its catalog to include books.
 Revell Publishing later moved its operations to New York.
-Fifty years after founding his company, Fleming was honored by his colleagues with a surprise anniversary dinner in New York.
+Fifty years after founding his company, Fleming’s colleagues honored him with a surprise anniversary dinner in New York.
 A poetic tribute prepared for the occasion began:

 “All hail, true Christian!
 In your life you’ve sought

 To put in practice what the Master taught.

 In quiet ways, in spirit free from pride

 Bruce’s great grandfather William Rinehart Barbour Sr. assumed leadership of Revell in 1931.
 As a youth, Barbour Sr. had lived with his Aunt Josephine and Uncle Fleming.
 After graduating from Wesleyan University, he moved to New York to work for his uncle’s company.
 He started as a clerk and worked his way up the corporate ladder to President.
 A position he held for thirty-one years.
 Bruce’s father, William Rinehart Barbour Jr. started his career at Revell as a salesman.
 He also worked his way up the corporate ladder to become president of Revell.